 We are getting less than 3-4 needle stick injuries reporting in a year and statistics are shows than 1% through the year.

 NU Hospitals is concerned about the staff welfare and will provide vaccination to entire clinical employees at the time of joining and before they report into the clinical areas and at the same ICN will keep up the vaccination status of each and every clinical employee.

-Our Hospital Pre-exposure prophylaxis percentage is between 90 – 100% on every month.
+Our Hospitals’ pre-exposure prophylaxis percentage is between 90 – 100% every month.

-- Will audit housekeeping staff on – handling & disposing of Bio-Medical waste, Surface cleaning process, handling of contaminated linens, transport & storage of clean linens.
+- Audit housekeeping on the handling & disposing bio-medical waste, handling the surface cleaning process, managing contaminated linens, transport & storage of clean linens.

-- Audit on Central line insertion practices at ICU, it includes non adherence to standard precautions.
+- Audit on central line insertion practices at ICU, which includes non-adherence to standard precautions.

-- Audit on handling of central venous catheters at the Haemodialysis department.
+- Audit on the handling of central venous catheters at the Haemodialysis department.

-Infection Control Nurse will involve in continuous training of all health care worker as per the schedule.
+Infection Control Nurse will involve in the continuous training of all health care workers as per the schedule.